 With the wide landscape of vendors offering hybrid cloud management tools, how do you choose a solution that’s right for your digital enterprise?
-Here are the top capabilities that should be included and carefully evaluated.
+Include and evaluate carefully these top capabilities:

 Automation and Provisioning